alexconerly/Pewlett-Hackard-Analysis/README.md

 - The lowest number of employees nearing retirement age was for Assistant Engineers, totaling 29 employees.

-The results of the second analysis can be seen from the following table (note this only a truncated display of the first eleven out of 1,549 rows):
+The results of the second analysis requested by the company can be seen from the following table (note this only a truncated display of the first eleven out of 1,549 rows):

 -----------------------------------------------